Anyone heading to the Andes is in for a tough time, but there are some options closer to home

 Alto de l’Angliru, Spain

-A regular feature of the Vuelta a España that could return to the race in 2017, the Angliru is a climb that strikes fear into the hearts of professional riders, especially the 3km Cueña les Cabres section which averages 23.6 per cent.
+A regular feature of the Vuelta a España, the Angliru is a climb that strikes fear into the hearts of professional riders, especially the 3km Cueña les Cabres section which averages 23.6 per cent.

 Cerro de la Muerte, Costa Rica